What You'll Learn:

 - Uncontrolled blood sugar can lead to a range of serious complications, including heart disease, stroke, and damage to vital organs.

 - A blood glucose monitor is a helpful way to track your blood sugar levels and ensure that your current treatment plan works.
-You'll also want to get your hemoglobin A1C checked at least once a year to track changes in insulin sensitivity and glucose clearance.
+You'll also want to get your hemoglobin A1C checked at least once a year a the doctor (or at home) to track changes in insulin sensitivity and glucose clearance.

 - A diet rich in protein, fat, and fiber is the best option for blood-sugar control.
 Each of these macronutrients has a unique impact on blood sugar that helps to stabilize levels and keep you within a healthy range.

 - As part of a well-rounded lifestyle, physical activity can significantly influence blood sugar regulation by improving insulin sensitivity and increasing glucose clearance from circulation.

 - Low-carb, low-sugar snacks are a fail-safe for anyone trying to regulate blood sugar throughout the day.
 Having some healthy snacks on hand can help you avoid going for high-carb options while helping to keep your blood sugar levels stable.